-If you like trains then you will love the Grand Canyon Railway.
-The train departs from Willams Arizona for a 2-hour 65-mile trip to the South Rim of Grand Canyon.
+If you like trains, then you will love the Grand Canyon Railway.
+The train departs from Willams, Arizona, for a 2-hour, 65-mile trip to the Grand Canyon South Rim.
 Options for the train trip include Pullman Class to Luxury Parlor Car.
-Once you arrive at Grand Canyon Village you have about three hours to enjoy the views.
-On the return trip its not unusual for the train to be boarded by friendly bandits.
+Once you arrive at Grand Canyon Village, you have about three hours to enjoy the views.
+On the return trip, it’s not unusual for the train to be boarded by friendly bandits.
 It’s all part of the fun on the Grand Canyon Railroad.
-Williams, Arizona is 30 miles west of Flagstaff.
+Williams, Arizona, is 30 miles west of Flagstaff.

 Wupatki National Monument is a fantastic place to visit near Flagstaff, California.
 There are impressive Ancient Pueblo ruins throughout the park.
-You can walk up to and into the ruins here unlike other monuments.
+You can walk up to and into the ruins here, unlike other monuments.
 One of the larger ruins is a short walk from the Wupatki Ruins Visitor Center.
-From there you can take the Loop Road and stop at various sites.
-Loop Road ends at Highway 89 where you can drive to Sunset Crater or return to Flagstaff.
+From there, you can take Loop Road and stop at various sites.
+Loop Road ends at Highway 89, where you can drive to Sunset Crater or return to Flagstaff.
 Wupatki National Monument is located 44-miles from downtown Flagstaff.

-Canyon De Chelly is a long day trip from Flagstaff. about a three hour drive.
-After stopping at the visitor center you have two choices. you can drive along the Rim Highway and pull over at the various canyon overlooks or take a guided tour through the canyon.
-Tours usually last about four hours so plan on spending one night if you plan on taking a canyon tour.
+Canyon De Chelly is a long day trip from Flagstaff.
+About a three-hour drive.
+After stopping at the visitor center, you have two choices.
+You can drive along the Rim Highway, pull over at the various canyon overlooks, or take a guided tour through the canyon.
+Tours usually last about four hours, so plan to spend one night if you plan to take a canyon tour.
 There is no entrance fee for the park.
 Guided Canyon Tours run about 250.00 dollars for up to four persons.

 Petrified Forest National Park